Spherical aberration: Correction

 Spherical aberration can be eliminated by making lenses with an aspheric surface.
 Descartes showed that lenses whose surfaces are well-chosen Cartesian ovals (revolved around the central symmetry axis) can perfectly image light from a point on the axis or from infinity in the direction of the axis.
 Such a design yields completely aberration-free focusing of light from a distant source.

-In 2018, Rafael G. González-Acuña and Héctor A. Chaparro-Romo, graduate students at the National Autonomous University of Mexico and the Monterrey Institute of Technology and Higher Education in Mexico, found a closed formula for a lens surface that eliminates spherical aberration.
+In 2018, researchers found a closed formula for a lens surface that eliminates spherical aberration.
 Their equation can be applied to specify a shape for one surface of a lens, where the other surface has any given shape.

 Estimation of the aberrated spot diameter

 Many ways to estimate the diameter of the focused spot due to spherical aberration are based on ray optics.
 Ray optics, however, does not consider that light is an electromagnetic wave.
-Therefore, the results can be wrong due to interference effects.
+Therefore, the results can be wrong due to interference effects arisen from the wave nature of light.